Peacekeepers' supply vehicles pass unhindered along Lachin road (PHOTO/VIDEO)

-SHUSHA, Azerbaijan, December 18.
-The peaceful protest of representatives of non-governmental organizations (NGOs) of Azerbaijan, held in Karabakh close to the Russian peacekeepers' temporary deployment area, has been going on for the seventh day, Trend reports from the scene.
+SHUSHA, Azerbaijan, December 19.
+The peaceful protest of representatives of non-governmental organizations (NGOs) of Azerbaijan, held in Karabakh close to the Russian peacekeepers' temporary deployment area, has been going on for the eighth day, Trend reports from the scene.

 Previously, following the talks with the Russian peacekeepers' command on December 3 and 7, 2022, a group of experts from the Ministry of Ecology and Natural Resources, the State Property Service under the Ministry of Economy, and AzerGold CJSC were going to begin preliminary monitoring of the illicit mineral resource exploitation, as well as emerging environmental implications on Azerbaijani lands, where the Russian peacekeepers are temporarily deployed, on December 10, 2022.